SoftwareAG/c8y-docs/content/concepts/domain-model-bundle/inventory.md

 Using this approach, the modeling devices can make a difference between modeling elementary sensors and controls as fragments, and modeling the entire device as a combination of sensors, controls and possibly proprietary aspects of the device.

-The approach also enables developing generic application components.
+The approach also enables developing generic web app components.
 For example, as soon as a managed object has a position fragment (`c8y_Position`), it can be placed on a map.
 As soon as it has a relay (`c8y_Relay`), it can be switched on and off using the respective device control command as described below.

 For more information on fragments and how managed objects are structured, see the [Device management library](reference/device-management-library/) in the *Reference guide*.